all-of-us/workbench/api/docs/action-audit-queries.md

 ## Schema
-The Action Audit schema is a flattened schema where each row of the database represents an action taken by a user or a user-visisble action taken on their behalf by either an administrator, another standard user, or the system itself.
+The Action Audit schema is a flattened schema where each row of the database represents an action taken by a user or a user-visible action taken on their behalf by either an administrator, another standard user, or the system itself.

 ### Actions and Events